 TGbe editor: Insert this note as follows:

 The BTM Status Code field contains the status code in response to a BSS Transition Management Request frame as defined in Table 9-511 (BTM status code definitions).
 If the STA or non-AP MLD will transition to another BSS or the non-AP MLD will transition to another AP MLD, then the status code is 0 (i.e., Accept).
 If the STA or non-AP MLD intends to retain the association with the current BSS or AP MLD, the status code is one of the “Reject” status codes.

+NOTE —For a non-AP MLD, it can transition from the current AP MLD to either another AP MLD or another AP that is not affiliated with an AP MLD. [#10576]

 …